24 March 2019

 The funding and cash flow model for OSM differs from traditional on-site construction.
 Traditionally, payments are made for works completed to an acceptable standard on-site, with occasional payments for materials vested securely off-site.

 The cost of entry associated with the OSM model is high, with significant up-front investment in manufacturing facilities, materials and labour required by the supplier.
 Current funding and cash flow models will have to change to address the risk that goes with this level of up-front financing.
 There needs to be better alignment between developers and suppliers, with early investment in research to develop and certify systems before they can go into manufacture.
 Inevitably, this will result in risk transfer towards the funder, with early financial commitment required well in advance of modules being delivered to and installed on-site.
 Pre-planning design costs are also likely to be higher.
+Pre-planning design costs are also likely to be higher.
+In the UK, construction information needs to be approximately 60% complete at planning stage for OSM, as against 35% in traditional building.

 A critical issue with OSM is that very significant responsibility lies in the hands of a single entity – the module supplier.
 The timely delivery of modules is fundamental to schedule and project success - therefore, the traditional risk profile of a construction project needs to be examined to ensure there is fair apportionment of risk.
 Ultimately, this will mean the client taking a greater level of risk than in the past, when this was passed to the Tier 1 contractor and down the supply chain.